yegor256/tacit/README.md

-**Tacit** is a primitive [CSS](https://en.wikipedia.org/wiki/CSS) framework for dummies, like myself, who don't know anything about graphic design but want their web services to look eatable.
-No classes, no layouts, just design plain and simple web pages compliant with [HTML5](https://en.wikipedia.org/wiki/HTML5) and they will look OK.
+**Tacit** is a primitive [CSS](https://en.wikipedia.org/wiki/CSS) framework for dummies, like myself, who don't know anything about graphic design but want their web services to look edible.
+No classes, no layouts, just design plain and simple web pages compliant with [HTML5](https://en.wikipedia.org/wiki/HTML5), and they will look OK.

 Details are here: [yegor256.github.io/tacit](https://yegor256.github.io/tacit/)